My Tri-C

 www.oaesv.org

-Cultural compentency (macro-level) training for community partners sexual harassment. trauma/survivor centered trainings.
+Cultural competency (macro-level) training for community partners sexual harassment. trauma/survivor centered trainings.

-Speakers Bureau Job and Family Services Community Engagement Office, as part of Health and Human Services, is available to speak to groups and explain our agencies and the ins and outs of public benefits: (applying, eligibility, timelines, etc.).
-We can also provide hard copies of informational materials.
+Job and Family Services Community Engagement Office, as part of Health and Human Services, is available to speak to groups and explain our agencies and the ins and outs of public benefits (applying, eligibility, timelines, etc.).
+Print collateral is also available.

 216-987-7010